-The results of our manuscript show that, at the latitudes of the measurements, physical processes in the form of alternating lateral fluxes of SACW and ESACW are the dominant drivers of sub-monthly fluctuations in the oxygen availability between 100 m and 500 m depth in the offshore northern Benguela.
+The results of our manuscript show that, at the latitudes of the measurements, physical processes in the form of alternating lateral fluxes of SACW and ESACW are the dominant drivers of sub-monthly fluctuations in the O_2 availability between 100 and 500 m depth in the offshore northern Benguela.
 Hypoxia at the glider location can't be explained only by a combination of sluggish ventilation and local biological uptake of organic material.
-These observations extend to offshore waters the findings of previous studies highlighting that physical processes, in the form of lateral fluxes of hypoxic SACW waters, are the primary driver of hypoxia and the main trigger of the onset of anoxia (nearzero oxygen concentrations) on the shelf of the BenUS (Monteiro et al., 2006, 2008).
-Although anoxia is not observed in our dataset, both hypoxia and severe hypoxia emerge from the lateral influx of SACW, as suggested by the analysis of the $T_c$ -Sa signatures and a comparison with the climatological offshore Angola and Benguela oxygen and salinity profiles.
-More oxygenated conditions, on the other hand, are associated to an inflow of intermediate waters with $T_c$ - $S_a$ signature characteristic of the southern-derived ESACW.
-The observed magnitude and temporal scale of variability in oxygen also suggests that datasets aiming to resolve monthly means and long-term oxygen trends in the offshore northern Benguela should account for such sub-monthly fluctuations and make sure to adopt a statistically significant set of measurements in order not to incur in biases.
-Continuous and long-term observations are of great value to account for the observed variability and to correctly resolve the monthly mean oxygen profile in the open waters of the northern BenUS.
+These observations extend to offshore waters the findings of previous studies highlighting that physical processes, in the form of lateral fluxes of hypoxic SACW waters, are the primary driver of hypoxia and the main trigger of the onset of anoxia (near-zero O_2 concentrations) on the shelf of the BenUS (Monteiro et al., 2006, 2008).
+Although anoxia is not observed in our data set, both hypoxia and severe hypoxia emerge from the lateral influx of SACW, as suggested by the analysis of the T_c - S_a signatures and a comparison with the climatological offshore Angola and Benguela O_2 and salinity profiles.
+More oxygenated conditions, on the other hand, are associated to an inflow of intermediate waters with T_c - S_a signature characteristic of the southern-derived ESACW.
+The observed magnitude and temporal scale of variability in O_2 also suggests that data sets aiming to resolve monthly means and long-term O_2 trends in the offshore northern Benguela should account for such sub-monthly fluctuations and make sure to adopt a statistically significant set of measurements in order not to incur in biases.
+Continuous and long-term observations are of great value to account for the observed variability and to correctly resolve the monthly mean O_2 profile in the open waters of the northern BenUS.

-The signatures of SACW and ESACW at 100 m - 350 m depth alternate with each other on the timescale of one to two weeks at the glider position, while SACW seems more persistent at deeper depths.
+The signatures of SACW and ESACW at 100-350 m depth alternate with each other on the timescale of one to 2 weeks at the glider position, while SACW seems more persistent at deeper depths.
 Only some of these anomalies can be associated with mesoscale features.
-Modeling studies by Muller et al. (2014); Schmidt and Eggert (2016) show that, in austral summer, the shelf undercurrent at $18^{\circ}$ S deepens to about 200 m - 400 m depth in the offshore region of the system.
+Modeling studies by Muller et al. (2014); Schmidt and Eggert (2016) show that, in austral summer, the shelf undercurrent at 18°S deepens to about 200-400 m depth in the offshore region of the system.
 Most of the observed fluctuations may therefore be associated with short-lived pulses of the shelf undercurrent reaching the offshore region of the northern Benguela and carrying water from the north, which may determine an intensification and/or wider depth range of the poleward transport.
-Variability in temperature, salinity and oxygen on the scale of a few days to two weeks was also observed by Monteiro et al. (2006) on the BenUS shelf at $23^{\circ}$ S. The oxygen variability on the shelf and in the subsurface off-shore northern BenUS region may therefore be modulated on similar temporal scales.
+Variability in temperature, salinity and O2 on the scale of a few days to 2 weeks was also observed by Monteiro et al. (2006) on the BenUS shelf at 23°S. The O2 variability on the shelf and in the subsurface off-shore northern BenUS region may therefore be modulated on similar temporal scales.
 Studies showed that coastal trapped waves generated by wind stress forcing within the BenUS oscillate with a period of a few days to weeks (Junker et al., 2019), and may therefore contribute to the variability of the transport of SACW along the shelf at the latitude of the glider.

-4.2 Mesoscale drivers
+4.2.
+Mesoscale Drivers